Build a Better Process

 need not be a third-party Index, meaning it can be created by the

-manager or consultant, but that is not common.
+manager or consultant, but that is less common.
 Benchmark Returns are

 used in portfolio performance analysis applications also known as